 5. Grab a delicious coffee from one of the many Hispanic-owned cafes

 San Diego offers so many options for coffee lovers, and plenty of those are Hispanic-owned cafes.
-To get even more immersed in the Hispanic Heritage Month celebrations, grab a delicious Mexican Mocha Latte at Cafecito on Palm.
+To get even more immersed in the Hispanic Heritage Month celebrations, grab a delicious Pumchata or Mexican Mocha at Cafecito on Palm.
 Stick around and enjoy their beautiful garden patio, which makes you feel like you escaped the city for just a bit.

 Looking for some horchata to go with your cup of coffee?
 Head to Dia Del Cafe for unique drinks that are sure to hit the spot, and give you some fresh new energy.